kellwinr/psqi-assessment-mui/README.md

 A standalone, single-file clinical tool for scoring the **Pittsburgh Sleep Quality Index (PSQI)**.

-Designed with **Material Design 3 (Material You)** principles, this tool provides a beautiful, responsive, and animated interface for calculating sleep quality scores without needing Excel or SPSS.
+Designed with **Material Design** principles, this tool provides a beautiful, responsive, and animated interface for calculating sleep quality scores without needing Excel or SPSS.

 ## ✨ Key Features